erwyman/esphome-magnetometer-water-gas-meter/README.md

 # esphome-magnetometer-water-gas-meter [![Made for ESPHome](https://img.shields.io/badge/Made_for-ESPHome-black?logo=esphome)](https://esphome.io)

+Updates for compatability with TinyS3.
+I am not a coder.
+I do not know YAML, ESP32, Arduino etc. These are educated guesses.
+I am new to GitHub forking.
+Please forgive me if I am unaware of forking processes and etiquette, if any.
+Please feel free to share with me where I can improve on these topics.
+Credit to the original author - all I did was change some GPIO pinouts.

 This [ESPHome](https://esphome.io) package allows reading your water meter or gas meter using the QMC5883L or HMC5883L, a triple-axis magnetometer.

 TLDR; Add this to your ESPHome device configuration: